What is sexual self-advocacy and why is it important?

 Sexual self-advocacy provides an individual with the freedom of choice to engage in a romantic sexual relationship with another consenting adult.
 In order to make healthy choices the individual must first be informed.
 Too often people with disabilities are treated like children who do not have sexual desires and are not seen as sexual beings.
 They are excluded from age appropriate health education classes that teach about sexuality.
 They are not provided with correct information about their bodies and sex.
 And they may be prevented from having a healthy sexual relationship with another person.

-Everyone is entitled to receive correct information about their bodies using medically accurate terms.
-They should receive appropriate sexuality education that is age appropriate.
+People with disabilities are entitled to receive correct information about their bodies using medical terms.
+They should receive appropriate sexual education that is age appropriate.
 They deserve the right to explore their sexuality, their sexual orientation, their gender identity, and enjoy sexual pleasure without judgment or criticism.
 Sexuality education should be sex positive and trauma-informed.

 Sex Positive and Trauma-Informed Sexuality Education